bourquenoud/muonium-engine/README.md

 # About
 ## Origin
-A while ago I stared experimenting with 3D and graphics in general on PIC32, and wanted to make a game console with 3D capabilities.
+A while ago I started experimenting with 3D and graphics in general on PIC32, and wanted to make a game console with 3D capabilities.
 My console (somewhat) works, and I wanted to make a more structured code and open it for everyone to use